PiSCSI/piscsi/src/web/README.md

 ### Mocks for local development

-You may edit the files under `mock/bin` to simulate rascsi command responses.
+You may edit the files under `mock/bin` to simulate Linux command responses.
+TODO:  rascsi-web uses protobuf commands to send and receive data from rascsi.
+A separate mocking solusion will be needed for this interface.

 ## Pushing to the Pi via git